P-ict0/Dynamic-Web-Scraper/README.md

 This is a dynamic web scraper specifically designed for AnsularJS websites that runs at specified time intervals.
 This can be used to monitor when a new element is added to the website instead of having to manually refresh it.

+Instead of looking at the source, it waits until all elements are loaded to retrieve the results by using a browser driver

 Whenever a new element is discovered, it will notify you and save it to a file so that it doesn't notify you again for that same element in the future.

 # Use case examples